NoobOS/kernel/README.md

 - Install required softwares : `sudo apt-get install g++ binutils libc6-dev-i386`

 - cd into root directory and execute `make` from terminal.
+THis will make noobkernel.bin which can be directly used or further can be used to create CD/DVD image.

+- To create CD/DVD iso : `make noobkernel.iso`

 ## Installation